Morriar/nit/src/doc/doc_experiments/exp_align/corpus.names/popcorn.corpus.md

 And, before every response is sent, the `LogHandler` is activated to display the log line.

-> span: popcorn::RequestTimeHandler
-> span: popcorn::HelloHandler
-> span: popcorn::LogHandler

 Because you have access to the request object, the response object, and all the Popcorn API, the possibilities with middleware functions are endless.

+> name: popcorn

 ### Built-in middlewares

 Starting with version 0.1, Popcorn provide a set of built-in middleware that can be used to develop your app faster.

+> name: popcorn
+> name: popcorn::App

 * `RequestClock`: initializes requests clock.
 * `ConsoleLog`: displays resquest and response status in console (can be used with `RequestClock`).